-I) We draw attention to Note 9 (ix) stating that due to the inability of the Company to repay the overdue amount of term loan instalments aggregating a sum of Rs 3538.73 Million upto 31st March,2022 (PY: Rs 3129.93 Million), Bank of India, the lead Lending Institution and the other Consortium Member Banks, have classified the Company as 'Non-Performing Asset' (NPA) during the financial year 2018-2019.
-Further, in spite of the Loan account being classified as 'NPA' by the consortium member banks, and legal action taken by some of the bankers for recovery of their dues, the management of the company continues to prepare the financial statements as a 'Going Concern'.
+The Company to repay the overdue amount of term loan instalments aggregating a sum of Rs 3538.67 Million up to 31st March, 2023 (PY: Rs 3538.67 Million), Bank of India, the lead Lending Institution and the other Consortium Member Banks, have classified the Company as Performing Asset' (NPA) during the financial year 2018-2019.
+Further, in spite of the Loan Account being classified as NPA by the consortium member banks, and legal action taken by some of the bankers for recovery of their dues, the management of the company continues to prepare the financial statements on Going Concern basis.